 Facilitated by the user centred design method, our approach bridges the gap between technology, the needs of the users and the market.
 Key research areas include the use of robotics, 4D scanning, 4D image processing and 4D printing technologies with the integration of embedded 3D printed electronics, sensors and actuators.

 Applications include products, but also new (multi material) structures with designed mechanical properties, mechatronic principles (smart mechanics), and material experiences (visual perception, haptics).

 Robots are a specific application of mechatronics and our research is focused on industrial co-production of human operators and robots.
 Digital manufacturing provides the ability for the physical product and its digital counterpart to coincide and enrich each other (so called digital twin).

 Lectures and/or coaches students on:

-- Bachelors programme: Mechatronics
+- Bachelors program: Mechatronics

-- Graduation projects of smart products
+- Graduation projects about smart products

 - History of technology development